 Active Years | 1959-1983 |

-According to the source, Jim’s father, John, was a shopkeeper and the town authority for sports.
-Apparently, there is no surprise how Jim indulged in sports as his father used to be a baseball fanatic.
+According to the sources, Jim’s father, John, was a shopkeeper and the town authority for sports.

-As their small town, Zeeland was a big softball hotbed, John Kaat showered passion for the Philadelphia Athletics and involved his youngest son, Jim, for it.
+Baseball lover Jim’s father showered passion for the Philadelphia Athletics and involved his youngest son, Jim.

 High School